nspcc-dev/neo-go/README.md

 ### Long term project goals
 Full port of the original C# [NEO project](https://github.com/neo-project).
 A complete toolkit for the NEO blockchain.

-- Full server (consensus, RPC and bookkeeping) nodes.
+- Full server (consensus and RPC) nodes.
 - RPC client
 - build, compile and deploy smart contracts with the Go vm